OpenDroneMap/ODM/README.md

 What is it?
 ===========

 OpenDroneMap is a toolchain for processing raw civilian UAS imagery to other useful products?
-What kind of projects?
+What kind of products?

 1. Point Clouds
 2. Digital Surface Models